waigo/waigo/README.md

 ...

 throw new FileReadError('Error reading image file', 500);
-// resulting error will be instance of: FileReadError, FileSystemError and Error
+// resulting error will be instance of: FileReadError, FileSystemError and Error and a HTTP status code of 500 will be returned to the client.
 ```

-_Note: Stack traces only get logged if the `app.config.errorHandler.showStack` flag is turned on_
+_Note: Stack traces only get sent to the client if the `app.config.errorHandler.showStack` flag is turned on_

+All the built-in error classes (including the `Error` base class) can generate [view object](#view-object) representations of themselves.
+In fact, when the error handler sends an error response to the client it uses the view object representation of the error.
+If sending an instance

+## Multiple errors

+Another built-in error class is `MultipleError`.
+Sometimes we may wish to report multiple errors related to a particular operation.
+A `MultipleError` allows us to group `Error` instances together.
+When it gets sent to the client in an error response its own view object
+representation and that of its 'child errors' gets generated.

+The [form and field validation errors](#field) both derive from `MultipleError`, allowing Waigo to collect and report multiple validation failures back to the client in an elegant and efficient manner.

 ## Debugging